laws-africa/indigo/docs/running/index.rst

     $ dokku checks:enable indigo

-10. Visit your new Indigo app in your browser at http://indigo.domain.com or http://indigo.host.domain.com (Depending on how your Dokku installation was configured using the dokku domains:set-global command.
-Read Dokku Getting Started Documentation for clarity.
+10. Visit your new Indigo app in your browser at http://indigo.domain.com or http://indigo.host.domain.com (depending on how your Dokku installation was configured using the dokku domains:set-global command; read the [Dokku Getting Started documentation](https://dokku.com/docs/getting-started/installation/#2-optionally-connect-a-domain-to-your-server) for details).

 11. Configure a country: